The Solator was born/designed from a wish for a more durable DIY unit, using materials readily available.

 We sat the tube on a bubble-wrap sheet in a wheelbarrow and propped it up at the front end.
 This encouraged thermal siphoning to bring cooler water in contact with heating surfaces.

 A satisfactory means of supporting the unit whilst showering has yet to be found.
 The best so far is merely to balance the tube on a tree branch some 30cm above head-height at the shower site.
 Fit the tube and rose.
 Pressure and flow-rate is sufficient for most needs.
-Temp cannot be regulated, hence care is needed if water temp exceeds 50oC.
-Two or 3 persons may enjoy adequate showers from one tube.
+Temp cannot be regulated, hence care is needed if water

 In Practice: Setting the Solator out mid-morning, we found that 50C+ was reliably reached by 4pm, provided that the sun shone most of the time.
 Clouds kill the heating – in fact, the tube cooled in shade.
 With clear skies, we managed 68C one day – too hot to use.
 Blacking the top surface does improve heat absorption but a durable paint has yet to be found.